AnIndefiniteArticle/slapvisos/README.md

 events directory
  - contains config files for various events
- - currently only some of them work with the current version of the code
+ - currently events with visible data fail at flatfielding step (not good data anyway)
  - need to copy (or symlink) the config file for the event you want to analyze to "config.py" in the same directory as imaginganalysis.py

 Other notes:
- - need to have converted .QUB files from the PDS into .cub files locally using ISIS or similar.
+ - need to have converted .QUB files from the PDS into .cub files locally using ISIS or similar, and point to them in config file
  - code currently finds the center of the star to watch it refract behind Saturn's atmosphere, does photometry at certain wavelength bands, and generates spectra as the star disappears behind the planet.
- - Centering altorithm is currently center-of-light based, with plans to use Cassini PRF scans to make a more accurate centering algorithm
+ - Centering altorithm uses Cassini PRF scans in X. Z is coming soon.
    - The star's PSF is smaller than a pixel, so centering algorithms need to be done carefully.
- - need to create directories for "figs" and the various movies before running

 Current TODOs:
- - Implement PRF centering algorithm
+ - Finish implementing Z-scan PRF centering algorithm
- - Better documentation of entire code, including centering algorithm
  - Comparison of measured bending angle and opacity to theory
- - Better way to handle config files for multiple events
+ - Background subtraction with 1-D Saturn limb model